github8577/polkadot/docker/README.md

 * Install [Docker Community Edition (CE)](https://www.docker.com/community-edition) and run on your chosen operating system

-* Build and run the Docker container using a shell script and enter its shell
+* Build Docker image polkadot_sandbox and run the generated Docker container using a shell script and enter its Bash terminal shell

 ```bash
 . build.sh
 ```

-* Start a PoC-2 validator node
+* Start your PoC-2 validator node #1 in an instance of the Docker container

 ```bash
 ./target/debug/polkadot \